MarcAntoineRaymond/GomenHashai/README.md

 ---

+## 🚀 Getting Started

+1. Prerequisites

+    - A Kubernetes cluster (e.g., Minikube, GKE, EKS)
+    - Helm 3 installed
+    - A list of trusted image digests you want to enforce

+2. Prepare your trusted digest mapping

+    Prepare a yaml file to configure the digest mapping for the Helm Chart installation:

+    my-values.yaml
+    ```yaml
+    digestsMapping:
+      mapping:
+        "library/nginx": "sha256:d43bdb28bae0be0998f3be83199bfb2b81e0a30b034b6d7586ce7e05de34c3fd"
+        "curlimages/curl:8.13.0": "sha256:d43bdb28bae0be0998f3be83199bfb2b81e0a30b034b6d7586ce7e05de34c3fd"
+        ...
+    ```

+3. Add the GomenHashai Helm Repository

+    ```sh
+    helm repo add gomenhashai https://marcantoineRaymond.github.io/GomenHashai
+    helm repo update
+    ```

+4. Install GomenHashai

+    Deploy GomenHashai into your cluster using Helm:

+    ```sh
+    helm install gomenhashai gomenhashai/gomenhashai \
+      --namespace gomenhashai-system \
+      --create-namespace \
+      --values my-values.yaml
+    ```

+    This command installs GomenHashai in the gomenhashai-system namespace.
+A secret is created with the mapping you provided.

+5. Test the setup

+    Creating a pod with an untrusted image will fail:

+    ```sh
+    kubectl run test --image=curlimages/curl:7.66.0
+    Error from server (Forbidden): admission webhook "vpod-v1.kb.io" denied the request: Pod "test" is forbidden: spec.containers[0].image: Forbidden: image is not using a digest
+    ```

+    But creating one with a trusted image will succeed and the container is using the digest:

+    ```sh
+    kubectl run test --image=curlimages/curl:8.13.0
+    kubectl get pods test -o yaml | grep 'image:'
+      image: curlimages/curl:8.13.0@sha256:d43bdb28bae0be0998f3be83199bfb2b81e0a30b034b6d7586ce7e05de34c3fd
+    ```

+Read the [Usage section](docs/usage.md) of the documentation for informations on different use cases and an in depth look at how to properly set everything up.

+---

 ## 🔧 Configurations

+You can customize the trusted digest secret content, certificate handling, namespace filters, webhook behavior and much more.
+See the full chart configuration in [`deploy/charts/gomenhashai/values.yaml`](./deploy/charts/gomenhashai/values.yaml).

 A YAML configuration file can be used to customize the processing behaviour in addition to the Helm Chart configuration: